IMATI-RS/RDB/README.md

 # RDB
-A Matlab script for computing Remote Derived Bathymetry (SDB) from multispectral optical imagery, designed specifically for shallow coastal and river environments.
+A Matlab script for computing Remote Sensing Derived Bathymetry (SDB) from multispectral optical imagery, designed specifically for shallow coastal and river environments.